 What We Know: War for the Planet of the Apes’ Matt Reeves took over directing duties on The Batman following the departure of Ben Affleck, who intended to star, co-write, and direct.
 Creative differences saw his role reduced to star even as his personal problems overshadowed the ongoing question about his continued involvement.
 Late in January of 2019, Warner Bros. announced a release date while Affleck definitively stated he was leaving the cape and cowl behind.
 (Though not so definitively, if you skip down to our latest update on Flash).
 A new man behind the mask emerged that May when Robert Pattinson took over the role.
 That casting choice confirmed the story would revolve around a younger Batman, and Reeves has confirmed that, telling DC FanDome it will be set during Year Two when a serial killer is stalking Gotham.
 Across late summer and early Fall, the cast began to round out with Jeffrey Wright joining up as Commissioner Gordon, Paul Dano taking on The Riddler, and Zoe Kravitz signing on as Catwoman.
 In November, word broke indicating Colin Farrell would play The Penguin and Andy Serkis would be the new face of Alfred Pennyworth.
 Other cast members include Peter Sarsgaard as District Attorney Gil Colson, Alex Ferns as Commissioner Pete Savage, John Turturro as Falcone, and Jayme Lawson as Bella Reál.
 Rumors also suggest a new Two-Face will also emerge.
 Stacking the film with almost all of the notable Batman villains is something of a change for modern Batman movies, which generally only use two at a time – although Batman Begins featured a whopping five when you count lesser known characters like Carmine Falcone, Joe Chill, and Victor Zsasz alongside The Scarecrow and Ra’s Al Ghul.
 Despite a member of the crew – allegedly star Robert Pattinson himself – coming down with the coronavirus, the film seemed poised to hold its October 2021 release date until Dune took its slot during the recent changes to the calendar.
 The film is now scheduled for March of 2022.

-How It Fits in the DC Extended Universe: The project’s ties to the established film continuity are questionable.
+How It Fits in the DC Multiverse: The project’s ties to the established film continuity are questionable.
 Late in 2018, rumors began to emerge that Reeves’ vision for the film set it outside the Man of Steel universe as a “standalone” story, like Joker.
-The studio moved quickly to quash the rumors, but it is possible the film will emerge with few ties to the shared universe.
-It will have its own universe though, with the announcement of Gotham P.D. for HBO Max, a series that will focus on corruption in the police force.
+The studio moved quickly to quash the rumors, but it now seems clear the film will exist in its own universe with a HBO Max spin-off series already in development.

 Release Date: November 4, 2022

 What We Know: A Flash film starring Ezra Miller as the Barry Allen featured in Justice League is finally getting made.
 After losing multiple directors – among them, Seth Grahame-Smith and Rick Famuyiwa – and undergoing a title change from The Flash to Flashpoint and back again, the nature of the film is finally coming into focus as we’ve learned that Allen will crash through multiple dimensions to change his mother’s fate in an adaptation of DC’s ambitious 2011 Flashpoint event comic book series, and meet various versions of some of DC’s biggest heroes along the way.
 It helmer Andy Muschietti signed on as the project’s fifth director in July, and at DC FanDome revealed a first look at concept art for Allen’s new suit, which features embedded light and was made by Bruce Wayne.
 And someone else has signed on, too.
-Ben Affleck will return in a small, cameo-style role as the version of Batman we’ve seen in Justice League, while Michael Keaton returns, too, as the Batman we met in 1989’s Batman.
-Muschietti told Vanity Fair that Keaton’s role is “substantial.”
+Ben Affleck will return in a small, cameo-style role as the version of Batman we’ve seen in Justice League, while Michael Keaton returns, too, as the Batman we met in 1989’s Batman; Muschietti told Vanity Fair that Keaton’s role is “substantial.”
+Rudy Mancuso will also appear in an as-yet undisclosed role.
+In March of 2021, Kiersey Clemons, who signed on to play Iris West back when Famuyiwa was going to direct, recommitted to project.
+Additionally, word broke soon after indicating Maribel Verdú will play Barry’s mother Nora, but due to scheduling conflicts, Billy Crudup will not reprise his Justice League role as Barry’s father Henry.
+Ron Livingston will play the part instead.
+Also, Michael Keaton’s future with the project is up in the air as he admitted in an interview to concerns about COVID-19.
+Of course, the actor has walked away from superhero roles before only to return – see the brief moment he quit Spider-Man: Homecoming only to ultimately play the Vulture.

 Release Date: December 16, 2022